-Some special needs cats are too special, and we support them for their entire lives; we call those cats “Lifetime Cats” and they are not up for adoption because they’re already home!
+Some special needs cats are cats that we support for their entire lives; we call those cats “Lifetime Cats”!
+These cats are not up for adoption because they’re already home!
 There is 3 types of Lifetime Rocket Cats:

 Space Ghost aka “Space“